oracle/terraform-provider-oci/website/docs/d/data_safe_user_assessments.html.markdown

 * `is_schedule_assessment` - (Optional) A filter to return only user assessments of type SAVE_SCHEDULE.
 * `schedule_user_assessment_id` - (Optional) The OCID of the user assessment of type SAVE_SCHEDULE.
 * `state` - (Optional) The current state of the user assessment.
+* `target_database_group_id` - (Optional) A filter to return the target database group that matches the specified OCID.
 * `target_id` - (Optional) A filter to return only items related to a specific target OCID.
+* `target_type` - (Optional) A filter to return only only target database resources or target database group resources.
 * `time_created_greater_than_or_equal_to` - (Optional) A filter to return only user assessments that were created after the specified date and time, as defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Using timeCreatedGreaterThanOrEqualTo parameter retrieves all assessments created after that date.

 	**Example:** 2016-12-19T16:39:57.600Z